 Tell your doctor if your symptoms do not improve or if they worsen.

 Fever or dizziness may occur.
 Injection site reactions (such as redness, burning, swelling, bruising, irritation, pain) may also occur.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.